renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 - Click on VM Settings

-- Click on Network > Adaoter 1 > Advance > Prt Forwarding
+- Click on Network > Adaoter 1 > Advance > Port Forwarding

 - Change the Host Port and Guest Port to <strong>4242</strong>